lino-framework/cg/docs/lifecycle.rst

         :term:`data migration`, :term:`end-user testing`,
         writing :term:`release notes`.

-        A production site can move from one server to another server.
+        A :term:`production site` can move from one server to another server.

 .. glossary::